|

 urban black female labor and leisure.
 Baker concludes with a nod

-to “the new rural history” in her comments on “reforming
+to “the new rural history” in her comments on “reforming the

-the countryside.”
+countryside.”

 Joel Schwartz seamlessly continues the Progressive story with

-his chapters on “The Triumph of Liberalism” from 1914 to
+his chapters on “The Triumph of Liberalism” from 1914 to 1945

-1945 and “The Empire State in a Changing World” from 1945 to
+and “The Empire State in a Changing World” from 1945 to 2000.

-government intervention and private-sector initiatives that made
+intervention and private-sector initiatives that made New York

-century witnessed New York’s voyage through a slow urban and
+witnessed New York’s voyage through a slow urban and

 manufacturing decline, a convulsive period of social upheaval,